carolakemi/Udacity-Data-Eng-with-AWS/Project Data Warehouse/README.md

 For this project I worked with two datasets stored in S3 (us-west-2 region):

 - Song data: s3://udacity-dend/song_data

-This dataset contains information about artists and songs, such as shown in this example:
+This dataset contains information about artists and songs.

 - Log data: s3://udacity-dend/log_data

-This dataset has information about the app usage, such as events and streaming information, as shown:
+This dataset has information about the app usage, such as events and streaming information.

 Additionaly, a third file was provided with metadata required by AWS to correctly load the Log dataset using COPY command: